lkrauss15/LukeKrauss.com/README.md

 Hey there!

+This is my website.
+I made it with Node.js (+ Express) and React.
+It has a little about me and links to some creations.

+##AI Art Gallery
-This is a pretty basic app that allows for viewing a gallery of images.
-Created with React/node.js, I wanted it to be pretty minimal.
+This section of my website is a simple gallery for viewing AI-generated images.
+I wanted it to be pretty minimal.
 So, the UI is pretty simplistic, but I took some time to get it looking how I wanted it.
 I designed it specifically for AI generated images.

 The sample images I included are some that I generated with [BigSleep AI](https://github.com/lucidrains/big-sleep).
 (Check it out, it's super cool!)